villekf/OMEGA-doc/docs/source/selectingprojector.rst

 Projector type 1 is recommended.
 It is the most robust and flexible method and should work in all voxel-based ray-tracing cases.
 Projector type 3 might also work, but this depends on the data.
 See PET data above for details on projector type 3.

+If your data is similar to that of CT data, then using CT projectors should be fine.
+In such a case, see CT data above.